 I am saddened by how the students blogging community has dramatically changed since I first started writing years ago, and I am just as guilty as the next guy about falling into the “comparison trap.”

-Back in the day, we all had our eyes on our own prizes, we all just wanted a little piece of the internet to document our personal journeys, and we could get all set to take the test, professing our love for whatever physical activity or educational necessity it was that moved us.
+Back in the day, we all had our eyes on our own prizes, we all just wanted a little piece of the internet to document our personal journeys.
+We could get all set in our own ways to write our stories, express our love for whatever physical activity, or get further educated by taking online tests if it would be some educational necessity it was that moved us.

 I wrote with passion, I didn’t care who read it, I made some awesome friends along the way, and I had no problem with my 10 hits a day.
 I was blogging for the sheer joy of having a place to talk about myself all the time.

 Then the students blogging industry started booming.
 Everyone wanted to be strong, smart, smarter and more successful.
 Everyone was fighting for spots in the next ambassador program, wanted to sling giveaways for the newest hottest products and gear, somewhere along the line, a lot of us lost our unique voices.

 I know I did.
 I even stop helping them with GED tests because I everything changed and I didn’t have time to around new stuff.
 I am so angry with myself for that.
 This really makes me feel horribly uncomfortable as I should dedicate my energy towards my students’ needs

 I get it.
 You work hard to keep a solid training routine.
 You strive to be the best at what you do.
 But no matter what, there’s always someone out there who is faster, stronger, fitter, getting all these great sponsorship’s and millions of hits on their blog, and you wonder… WHAT AM I DOING WRONG?
 Why do THEY deserve it more than I do?